smartcontractkit/chainlink-testing-framework/tools/flakeguard/e2e-flaky-test-guide.md

 ### 1. Find Flakes

-You should already have examples thanks to flakeguard TODO:

-### 2. Reproduce Flakes

-For E2E tests, run them 5–10 times consecutively to expose intermittent issues.
-To run the tests with flakeguard validation, execute the following command from the `chainlink-core/` directory:
+If you don't already have some Flakeguard results to work with, you can run flakeguard on E2E tests easily with the following command from the `chainlink-core/` directory:

 ```sh
 cd chainlink-core/